 We were all given some fabulous E-readers to play with (more about e-reader devices next week), and we came to the conclusion that while we won't give up print, we do see some pretty obvious benefits to owning one.

 Here are our top 4 reasons why we think E-readers are worth investing in.1.
 E-readers are portable.

 What I really like about E-readers is that it doesn't take up any room or travelling space.
 Many E-readers range from being pocket-size to being large enough to fit in your handbag.
 The bookkeen reader that I tested had a protective pouch that I could carry the reader in and was easily able to fit into my handbag.

-In short, these E-readers allow you to carry a substantial amount of reading material (depending on book size and memory available) - thereby solving the problem of luggage weight and enabling you to carry more than 10 books at a time with you without any physical effort on your part.
+In short, these E-readers allow you to carry a substantial amount of reading material (depending on book size and memory available) - thereby solving the problem of luggage weight and enabling you to carry more than 10 books at a time with you without any physical effort on your part.2.
+Instantaneous availability.

 The great thing about E-books is that they're almost always instantly available for download.
 If you're ordering a traditional book online, you often have to wait for a period of almost 2 weeks in order to receive the book.